WLH-15/redux/README.md

 export default connect(mapStateToProps)(App);
 ```

-Once we have the action builders imported, we will need to create an object that contains our action builders inside.
-This object will be passed to `connect` as the second argument, to correctly map our action builders or "dispatchers" to the props of the component.
+Once we have the action creators imported, we will need to create an object that contains our action creators inside.
+This object will be passed to `connect` as the second argument, to correctly map our action creators or "dispatchers" to the props of the component.

 ```js
 import React, { Component } from 'react'